 - 1. PHCD will keep the resident's application for admission in the resident's file. - 2.
-All occupancy information collected during the ten-year term of the Ann Marie et al., Adker Consent Decree shall be retained for at least five (5) years including data on current applicants and residents, and applicants who were never admitted. - 3.
+All occupancy information collected during the ten-year term of the Ann Marie et al., Adker Consent Decree shall be retained for at least five (5) years from its expiration date on August 1, 2009, including data on current applicants and residents, and applicants who were never admitted. - 3.
 ALC will maintain records of the circumstances of each dwelling unit offered to an applicant, including the location of the unit, the offer date, and whether the offer was rejected or accepted.
 This information may be maintained electronically. - 4.
 PHCD will retain historical applicant and resident data from PHCD computer system for at least three (3) years after the expiration of the Adker Consent Decree. - 5.
 Criminal record obtained by PHCD must be: - a.
 Maintained confidentially; - b.
 Not misused or improperly disseminated; and